Leandro-Gehlen/BL-clean-architecture-node-api/README.md

 + Entities
 + usecases / presentation layer

-We start by defining our entities.
+We start by defining our entity.
 After that , there are 3 ways we can create them with Typescript.
-By a type , a abstract class or an instance.
+By creating a type , an abstract class or an instance.

+Maguinhos choose to create a type to represent his entity.
+This entity doen´t have any method.
+No behavior.
+So a type was the best way to represent it.
+If there was any method / behavior from this entity, the best way would be a abstract class.
+As manguinho told Rodrigo Branas, type and instance are not the same because they have diferent meanings.
+A type is an instance of just a javascript object and instances will be implemented by concrete classes.
+So, the entity is just a typescript type.